kintone-labs/kintone-ui-component/docs/document_en/docs/getting-started/quick-start.md

 ## Preparation: Create App

-In this section, you will place a Button component inside the header menu space in the list view of a kintone app.
+In this tutorial, you will place a Button component inside the header menu space in the list view of a Kintone app.

-First, follow the below steps to create an app to install kintone UI Component.
+First, follow the below steps to create an app to install Kintone UI Component.

-1. Create a blank app. （[Create an app from scratch](https://jp.cybozu.help/k/ja/user/create_app/tutorial.html)）
+1. Create a blank app. （[Create an app from scratch](https://jp.cybozu.help/k/en/user/create_app/tutorial.html)）
 You do not need to set up any fields in this app.

 ## Installation

-kintone UI Component supports installation via a UMD, a CDN, or a npm package.
+Kintone UI Component supports installation via a UMD, a CDN, or a npm package.
 You can choose to import or implement the library according to the environment such as the browser environment or Node.js environment.
 In this article, we will show you how to install and implement using each approach.